For structural-biology biotechs & cryo-ET cores

 · Microscope time is your only bottleneck and processing turnaround doesn't matter

 30× WGS in 2h 32m for ~$2.59/sample.
 Parabricks GPU alignment + DeepVariant.
 F1=0.9966 against GIAB.
-Demonstrates large-input pipelines at scale with reliability under spot.
+Demonstrates large-input pipelines under spot preemption.